blurrycontour/zuul-gerrit/doc/source/reference/tenants.rst

    .. attr:: exclude-unprotected-branches
       :default: false

-      When using a branch and pull model on a shared GitHub repository there are usually one or more protected branches which are gated and a dynamic number of personal/feature branches which are the source for the pull requests.
+      When using a branch and pull model on a shared repository there are usually one or more protected branches which are gated and a dynamic number of personal/feature branches which are the source for the pull requests.
 These branches can potentially